dash_core_components.Interval

 components in your application every few seconds or minutes.

-The dash_core_components.Interval
+The dcc.Interval

 element allows you to update components